Mack Sennett: Sound films

 short subject Keystone Hotel, which featured several alumni from the Sennett studios, including Ben Turpin, Ford Sterling, Hank Mann, and Chester Conklin.
 The film was directed by Ralph Staub.

-Sennett made one last attempt to continue working in the comedy field.
+Sennett made one last attempt to continue to work in the comedy field.
 By this time he had been supplanted as the major producer of two-reel comedies by Jules White at Columbia Pictures.
 White's brother, Jack White, recalled: "When Jules and I were at Columbia in the 1930s, Sennett tried to come to Columbia but they wouldn't have him.
 He was finished, and the studio was happy with Jules."
 Sennett did sell some scripts and stories to Jules White, receiving screen credit under his "Michael Emmes" alias.
 Columbia really didn't need Sennett's services; the studio already had four producers and six directors on its short-subject payroll.

 Mack Sennett went into semi-retirement at the age of 55, having produced more than 1,000 silent films and several dozen talkies during a 25-year career.
 His studio property was purchased by Mascot Pictures (later part of Republic Pictures), and many of his former staffers found work at Columbia.

-In March 1938, Sennett was presented with an honorary Academy Award: "for his lasting contribution to the comedy technique of the screen, the basic principles of which are as important today as when they were first put into practice, the Academy presents a Special Award to that master of fun, discoverer of stars, sympathetic, kindly, understanding comedy genius – Mack Sennett."
+In March 1938, Sennett was presented with an honorary Academy Award: "for his lasting contribution to the comedy technique of the screen, the basic principles of which are as important today as when they were first put into practice, the Academy presents a Special Award to that master of fun, discoverer of stars, sympathetic, kindly, understanding comedy genius – Mack Sennett.".

 Later projects

 Rumors abounded that Sennett would be returning to film production (a September 1938 publicity release indicated that he would be working with Stan Laurel of Laurel and Hardy), but apart from Sennett reissuing a couple of his Bing Crosby two-reelers to theaters, nothing happened.

-Sennett did appear in front of the camera, however, in Hollywood Cavalcade (1939), itself a thinly disguised version of the Mack Sennett-Mabel Normand romance.
+Sennett did appear in front of the camera, however, in Hollywood Cavalcade (1939), a thinly disguised version of the Mack Sennett-Mabel Normand romance.

 In 1949, he provided film footage for the first full-length comedy compilation film, Down Memory Lane (1949), written and narrated by Steve Allen.
 Sennett made a guest appearance in the film, and received a special "Mack Sennett presents" credit.

 Sennett wrote a memoir, King of Comedy, in collaboration with Cameron Shipp.
 The book was published in 1954, prompting TV producer Ralph Edwards to mount a tribute to Sennett for the television series This Is Your Life.
 Sennett made a cameo appearance (for $1,000) in Abbott and Costello Meet the Keystone Kops (1955).

 Sennett's last appearance in the national media was in the NBC radio program Biography in Sound, relating memories of working with W.C.
 Fields.
 The program was broadcast February 28, 1956.